Frequently Asked Questions

 If the University Secretary & Registrar considers that you have reasonable grounds for a Final Complaint Review your letter will be forwarded to the University Complaints Review Panel (CRP).
 The CRP is an independent body which meets to consider and agree a resolution for all Final Complaints.
 You will receive a response from the CRP within 30 working days.

 There are some circumstances when you cannot use the Student Complaints Procedure.
-Usually, this is when the University has no control over the services or facilities in question, or where there is another way of raising an issue: What is not covered by the Student Complaints Procedure?
+Usually, this is when the University has no control over the services or facilities in question, or where there is another way of raising an issue.

 Your complaint may also be turned down if there appear to be no reasonable grounds for the complaint.
 If your complaint is rejected, you can progress to Final Complaint Review.